CVS Health tops 2Q forecasts, books charge of nearly $4B

 AP Health Writer

-CVS Health beat Wall Street expectations for the second-quarter, helped by rising prescription sales, though a nearly $4 billion charge from one of the company's businesses led to a loss.
+CVS Health beat Wall Street's second-quarter expectations, helped by rising prescription sales, though a nearly $4 billion charge from one of the company's businesses led to a loss.

-The drugstore chain and pharmacy benefits manager said Wednesday that it has struggled to grow its long-term care business as much as it had expected after acquiring Omnicare in 2015.
+The drugstore chain and pharmacy benefits manager said Wednesday that it has struggled to grow its long-term care business as much as it expected after spending more than $10 billion to acquire Omnicare in 2015.
 It cited lower occupancy rates in skilled nursing facilities and the financial struggles of its customers.
 Omnicare provides pharmacy services to nursing homes and other clients.

 The company booked a charge of $3.9 billion in the quarter after a goodwill impairment test showed that the fair value of that business was lower than the carrying value.

-That and some charges from a pending $69 billion acquisition of the health insurer Aetna led to a $2.56 billion loss in the quarter, compared with a $1.1 billion profit during the same period last year.
+That and some costs tied to its pending $69 billion acquisition of the health insurer Aetna led to a $2.56 billion loss in the quarter, compared with a $1.1 billion profit during the same period last year.

 But adjusted earnings, which don't count one-time items like charges, came in at $1.69 per share.
 Revenue rose 2 percent to about $46.7 billion.